Modern Foreign Languages

 Three key practices help us to achieve these aims:

-- There is a busy exchange programme with well-established links with schools in France and there are also regular residential trips to Spain and Germany.
+- Worth enjoys well-established links with schools in France and Germany, and there are also regular trips to France, Spain and Germany where students experience full language immersion and fun-filled cultural experiences.

 Years 7 to 9